EgbertRijke/HoTT-Intro/README.md

 The course consisted of 27 one-hour lectures, in which we covered most of the following topics:

-I. Martin-Lof's dependent type theory
+1. Martin-Lof's dependent type theory
   1. Dependent type theory
   2. Dependent function types
   3. The type of natural numbers